Create Incoming Webhook

-Incoming webhooks are special type of Connector in Teams that provide a simple way for an external app to share content in team channels and are often used as tracking and notification tools.
-Teams provides a unique URL to which you send a JSON payload with the message that you want to POST, typically in a card format.
-Cards are user-interface (UI) containers that contain content and actions related to a single topic and are a way to present message data in a consistent way.
-Teams uses cards within three capabilities:
+Incoming Webhook allows any external apps to share content in Teams channels.
+These webhooks are used as tracking and notifying tools.
+They provide a unique URL, to which you send a JSON payload with a message in card format.
+Cards are user interface containers that include content and actions related to a single topic.
+Teams use cards within the following capabilities:

 - Messaging extensions

 The following table provides the features and description of Incoming Webhook: